 MasterShield is committed to supporting environmentally friendly practices.
 Proudly manufactured in the USA, rainwater harvesting with MasterShield means your buying products with recycled content of more than 95% in the aluminum and at least 30% in the stainless steel (a higher recycled content would not meet surgical grade standards).
 Any metal trimmed from the product during installation is also 100% recyclable.
 Furthermore, our adhesive meets requirements that would allow it to be in contact with edible products.

 We are members of the USGBC (US Green Build Counsel) and, along with several of our dealers, ARCSA (American Rainwater Catchment Systems Association).
 Rainwater harvesting with MasterShield can be specified in building projects aimed at achieving LEED (Leadership in Energy and Environmental Design) certification, as improved water efficiency is one aspect that LEED measures.
 Their Water Efficiency credit category “encourages smarter use of water, inside and out.”

 Protecting a Resource

-Rainwater harvesting with MasterShield allows you to collect water in a rain barrel or cistern can be put to good use to water plants, feed your lawn and nourish your landscaping.
+Rainwater harvesting with MasterShield allows you to collect water in a rain barrel, tank or cistern which can be put to good use on plants, feed your lawn and nourish your landscaping.
 Getting started is easy and the water you collect is free!